anonymous757575/diffariff-companion/index.md

 <img src="https://anonymous757575.github.io/diffariff-companion/diags/stereo.png" alt="Pseudo Stereo Generation"/>

 Following the same principle as for variations, for any mono signal, we can create a slight variation of it and use the original and the variation as left and right channels, creating what we call pseudo-stereo.
-Here, you can find examples of pseudo stereo files, generated from different stereo width strengths $$s_\text{Stereo}$$.
+Here, you can find examples of pseudo stereo files, generated from different stereo width $$s_\text{Stereo}$$.

 <table class="tg">
 <thead>